-- 1) Why did you choose this Holy Child School for your child/children? - 2) What do you feel is the greatest gift your children will receive from the School? - 3) Do you feel an integral part of this community?
+- 1) Why did you choose this Holy Child school for your child/children? - 2) What do you feel is the greatest gift your children will receive from the school? - 3) Do you feel an integral part of this community?
 How?
-Is there something special about being a parent at this School?
+Is there something special about being a parent at this school?
 [Goal 2] - 4) In what ways are your children supported and challenged in their academic program?
+[Goal 3]

-[Goal 3] - 5) How has your family been impacted by your children's experience at the School, especially regarding service and responsibility for others?
-[Goal 4] - 6) How is the uniqueness of the children valued at the School?
+- 5) How has your family been impacted by your children's experience at the school, especially regarding service and responsibility for others?
+[Goal 4] - 6) How is the uniqueness of your children valued at the school?
 [Goal 4] - 7) Is it your perception that the children are given responsibility?
 [Goal 4] - 8) How are they encouraged to take on something independently?
 [Goal 4] - 9) In what ways are they treated with dignity?
-[Goal 5] - 10) Holy Child education deals with the whole child-mind, body, spirit, heart, emotions.
+[Goal 5] - Holy Child education deals with the whole child-mind, body, spirit, heart, emotions.
 Are you familiar with the programs that develop your children emotionally, physically, artistically, and aesthetically?

-[Goal 6] - 11) What impact has the School's religious nature and values had on your children and family?
-[Goal 1] - 12) How are you as parents educated in the Goals and Criteria?
+[Goal 6] - What impact has the school's religious nature and values had on your children and family?
+[Goal 1] - How are you as parents educated in the Goals and Criteria?
 By whom?
 How often?
-[Goal 2] - 13) How do you spread the word about the Holy Child School education? - 14) What ongoing processes or structures are in place for educating you, as parents, in the mission, philosophy and the Goals and Criteria?
-[Goal 7]
+[Goal 2] - 13) How do you spread the word about Holy Child education? - What ongoing processes or structures are in place for educating you, as parents, in the mission, philosophy and the Goals and Criteria?
+[Goal 7] - \ Tell us about your participation in this process.